crib point pakenham pipeline

 The project will involve the construction of a buried pipeline approximately 55-60km in length with associated above-ground facilities at each terminal point and along the route of the pipeline.
 The pipeline is subject to a comprehensive program of regulatory approvals and landowner and community consultation, which will assist APA in finalising the pipeline alignment and managing the potential impacts of the construction and operation of the pipeline.

-On 9 October 2018, the Victorian Minister for Planning announced that an Environmental Effects Statement (EES) would be required for AGLs proposed Gas Import Jetty Facility and APAs Crib Point Pakenham Pipeline Project.
+On 9 October 2018, the Victorian Minister for Planning announced that an Environment Effects Statement (EES) would be required for the Gas Import Jetty and Pipeline Project.
+Further information on the EES process is available on the Department of Environment, Land, Water and Planning website.

-APA has been engaging with directly affected landowners and other key stakeholders along the proposed pipeline route since late 2017.
+APA has been engaging with directly affected landowners and other key stakeholders along the proposed pipeline route since late 2017 and will continue to consult with interested parties through the EES process.

 Landholder engagement video